 The Trustees for the Sheboygan River Natural Resource Damage Assessment and Restoration (NRDAR) -- the United States Fish and Wildlife Service, the National Oceanic and Atmospheric Administration (NOAA), and the Wisconsin Department of Natural Resources (WDNR) – have reached an agreement to settle natural resource damage claims with parties potentially responsible for the hazardous substances in the Sheboygan River, including Tecumseh Products Company, Thomas Industries, and Wisconsin Public Service Corporation (WPSC).
 Under this settlement, these parties will pay $4.35 M for the Sheboygan NRDAR, which includes the preservation the Willow Creek Preserve (140 acres) and Amsterdam Dunes property (184 acres).
 The remaining cash portion of the settlement ($3.1 M) will be used to support restoration, preservation, recreational fishing enhancements, and past Trustee costs relevant to natural resource injuries.
 This settlement is described in three Consent Decrees, which have been approved by the U.S. District Court for the Eastern District of Wisconsin.

 Consistent with the United States Department of the Interior NRDAR regulations and the National Environmental Policy Act (NEPA), the Trustees evaluated a suite of alternatives for conducting the type and scale of restoration sufficient to compensate the public for natural resource injuries and service losses.
 This restoration would be implemented with the funds from the settlement.
 A draft RP/EA was available for review and comment for a period of 30 days.
 The Trustees addressed public comments and responded to those comments as part of the final RP/EA for the project types and two specific preservation projects proposed for the Sheboygan River NRDA restoration.
-A final RP/EA is expected to be released by the end of 2018 and restoration at this site will begin.
+A final RP/EA was released in March of 2018 and restoration can begin at this site.